ssalomaolais/ssalomaolais/README.md

 ### :woman_technologist: About Me

-[cite_start]I am a passionate and proactive Software Engineer with a self-taught journey in Java, focused on transforming business needs into high-quality software solutions. [cite: 7] [cite_start]I am skilled in collaborating with cross-functional teams and have a strong foundation in software architecture and agile methodologies. [cite: 8]
+I am a passionate and proactive Software Engineer with a self-taught journey in Java, focused on transforming business needs into high-quality software solutions.
+I am skilled in collaborating with cross-functional teams and have a strong foundation in software architecture and agile methodologies.

 - [cite_start]🎓 I have a Technologist in Informatics degree from **Senac São Paulo** [cite: 12, 13] [cite_start]and I'm currently pursuing a Bachelor's in Computer Science at **FIAP**, expected to graduate in December 2028. [cite: 10, 11]
 - [cite_start]🌱 I’m currently learning more about scalable infrastructures, cloud fundamentals, and GKE. [cite: 22]